- Blog/

 What are pain points? #

-Pain points are the specific problems or challenges customers face and seek solutions for.
-A pain point is the when and the why, the reason why customers choose you.
+Pain points are the specific problems or challenges customers face.
+A pain point is the “why” behind purchases - the reason someone seeks out your product or service.

 So what changed?
 Netflix added a streaming service in 2005, allowing customers to instantly watch selections of movies and TV shows using the internet since.
-Meanwhile, Blockbuster failed to adapt its positioning to reflect the changing needs of its customers.
+Meanwhile, Blockbuster failed to adapt.
 It filed for bankruptcy in 2010.

 Did Netflix kill Blockbuster?
 Not really.
 Not directly.